 Michael Moller-Marino, a 1977 graduate, is no stranger to Middlesex Community College 40 years later.

-In 1975, Michael’s father, Anthony Marino, who was a former city councilman, became mayor of Middletown.
-Carrying on this public service spirit as a student, Michael became involved with several MxCC student organizations and was the vice president of the student senate.
+In 1975, Michael’s father, Anthony Marino, who was a former city councilman, became the mayor of Middletown.
+Carrying on this public service spirit as a student, Michael became involved with several student organizations and was the vice president of the Student Senate.

-While Michael was at MxCC, Middletown officials were promoting a recycling program along with the Connecticut Resource Recovery Authority, which was created by the state’s General Assembly in 1973.
-Michael was instrumental in establishing a program using recycling bins at the Middlesex Community College before the state’s deposit/return program was officially enacted.
+While Michael was at Middlesex, Middletown officials were promoting a recycling program along with the Connecticut Resource Recovery Authority, which was created by the state’s General Assembly in 1973.
+Michael was instrumental in establishing a program using recycling bins at the college before the state’s deposit/return program was officially enacted.

-In 1977, while he was still a student at MxCC, Michael was among 2,000 demonstrators at the Seabrook Station in New Hampshire to protest the nuclear power plant being built there.
+In 1977, while he was still a Middlesex student, Michael was among 2,000 demonstrators at the Seabrook Station in New Hampshire to protest the nuclear power plant being built there.
 He was even arrested, along with hundreds of others, refusing bail and taking 10 days to be released.
 After more protests and other delays, the plant eventually went online in 1992, but with only one reactor instead of two.

-Through Michael’s association with the Rockfall Foundation, a local organization that promotes environmental education, Michael was introduced to current MxCC environmental sciences professor and program coordinator Christine Witkowski.
-He returned to the Middletown campus to speak to her students and help this year’s class with the annual energy/waste audit.
+Through his association with the Rockfall Foundation, a local organization that promotes environmental education, Michael was introduced to former Middlesex environmental sciences program coordinator Christine Witkowski.
+In 2017, he returned to the Middletown campus to speak to her students and help the class with the annual energy/waste audit.

-A competitive runner during his high school and college years, Michael is also a frequent participant in MxCC’s annual 5k road race.
+A competitive runner during his high school and college years, Michael is also a frequent participant in the MxCC Foundation’s annual 5K road race.
 Now semi-retired, he uses the event to get back into his running form.

 Written by Thea Moritz